psake/psake/docs/getting-help.md

     C:\PS>Assert ( ($i % 2) -eq 0 ) "%i is not an even number"

-    This exmaple may throw an exception if $i is not an even number
+    This example may throw an exception if $i is not an even number
 ```